-- Conduct user research and/or evaluation to identify, document, and prioritize requirements for individuals and groups to achieve their goals.
-Knowledge and skill in: - Ergonomic design principles, regulations, guidelines, and standards, including those that focus on user accessibility - User research, usability testing, field projects, psychometric approaches, ecological and contextual analysis, observational methods, and performance metrics - 2.
-Identify and apply relevant anthropometric data, including applicable demographic and cultural attributes of individuals and groups, to develop design criteria.
+1. Conduct user research and/or assessment to identify, document, and prioritize requirements for individuals and groups to achieve their goals.

+- Ergonomic design principles, regulations, guidelines, and standards, including those that focus on user accessibility. - User research, usability testing, field projects, psychometric approaches, ecological and contextual analysis, observational methods, and performance metrics. - 2.
+Identify and employ relevant organizational factors impacting individuals and groups interacting within an organization, to produce recommendations to enhance quality of performance and wellbeing, including efficiency, effectiveness, health and safety.

-- Anthropometric, demographic, cultural, and human development attributes of the user population - Design criteria/strategies for anthropometric data (e.g., 'design for the extreme' or 'design for fit') - Identify and employ relevant organizational factors impacting individuals and groups interacting within an organization, to produce recommendations to enhance quality of work life, safety, effectiveness and efficiency.
-Knowledge and skill in: - Fundamentals of organizational structure, organizational behavior and group dynamics, and principles of work - Macro-ergonomic analysis methods, sociotechnical systems theory, and methods for assessing work systems - 4.
-Identify and measure the relevant physiological and biomechanical responses of individuals and groups to their activities and environments with particular reference to health, safety, comfort and effectiveness and efficiency.
-Knowledge and skill in: - Biomechanics, physiology, functional anatomy, circadian rhythm effects, and adaptation to stress and workload - Physical measures and psychophysical/subjective measures - Identify cognitive, behavioral and social characteristics and responses of individuals and groups that impact health, wellbeing, safety, performance, quality of life, attitudes, value belief systems, and motivation.
+- Fundamentals of organizational structure, organizational behavior and group dynamics, and principles of work. - Macro-ergonomic analysis methods, socio-technical systems theory, and methods for assessing work systems. - Sociotechnical systems theory, and methods for assessing work systems - Communication, leadership, stress and motivation. - 3.
+Identify and measure the relevant physical, physiological, and biomechanical aspects of individuals and groups performing their activities and environments with particular reference to efficiency, effectiveness, health, and safety.

+- Biomechanics, physiology, functional anatomy, circadian rhythm effects, and adaptation to stress and workload. - Physical measures and psychophysical/subjective measures - Anthropometric, demographic, cultural, and human development attributes of the user population.

+- Design criteria/strategies for anthropometric data. - 4.
+Identify cognitive, behavioral and social characteristics of individuals and groups that impact health, performance and wellbeing, including efficiency, effectiveness, health, safety, attitudes, value belief systems, and motivation.

-- Cognitive task and error analysis methods - Cognitive function and process measurement methods, workload and situational awareness, social causation, network analysis, and assessment of teams - 6.
-Identify and apply methods of evaluation of cognitive aspects of human- technology interfaces to reduce human error, optimize mental workload, and enhance health, comfort, safety, effectiveness and efficiency.
-Knowledge and skill in: - Cognitive factors, performance metrics, and evaluation methods for design, systems, and human performance - Human-technology performance modeling, inspection methods, and participatory methods - 7.
-Identify and apply methods of evaluation of physical aspects of human-technology interfaces to reduce human error, optimize physical workload, and enhance health, comfort, safety, effectiveness and efficiency.
+- Cognitive task and error analysis methods. - Cognitive function and process measurement methods, workload and situational awareness, social causation, network analysis, and assessment of teams. - Identify and apply methods of evaluation of cognitive aspects of human- technology interfaces to reduce human error, optimize mental workload, and enhance performance and wellbeing, including efficiency, effectiveness, health, and safety.

+- Cognitive factors, performance metrics, and evaluation methods for design, systems, and human performance. - Human-technology performance modeling, inspection methods, and participatory methods. - Identify and apply methods of evaluation of physical aspects of human- technology interfaces to reduce human error, optimize physical workload, and enhance performance and wellbeing, including efficiency, effectiveness, health, and safety.

-Knowledge and skill in: - Performance metrics for human-technology interfaces, and evaluation methods for design, systems, and human performance - Measurement techniques in climatic and perceptual environments, analysis of risk factors, workplace assessment tools, and analysis of tasks, scenarios, user profiles, personas, and ROI
+- Performance metrics for human-technology interfaces, and evaluation methods for design, systems, and human performance. - Measurement techniques in climatic and perceptual environments, analysis of risk factors, workplace assessment tools, and analysis of tasks, scenarios, user profiles, personas, and Return-On-Investment. - 7.
+Identify and analyze training and education to enhance performance and wellbeing, including efficiency, effectiveness, health and safety.